ilias0prog/geohealth-webgis/backlog.md

 ## Epic

-- An "epic" is a large functional area or a major objective of the product
+- An epic is a large functional objective that needs to be broken down into multiple user stories
-- It is a user story about a more complex feature
+- It is a user story about a more complex task
 - It is too vast to be implemented in 1 sprint
 - Example : "As a system manager, I need a way to backup the system and restore either individual applications, files, directories or the whole system."